Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 geology, soil type) by representing these by as many binary dummy variables as there are categories (minus one, to be precise, since an intercept is included in the model).
-In addition, transformed covariates may be included or interactions between covariates.
+In addition, transformed covariates may also be included or interactions between covariates.
 The latter is achieved by extending the set of covariates with products or other mixtures of covariates.
 However, note that this will dramatically increase the number of covariates.
-The risk of offering a large number of covariates is that it may become difficult to obtain reliable estimates of the regression coefficients, also because one may run the risk of *multicollinearity* — property of covariates being mutually strongly correlated (as indicated by @Jenny1968 already in [-@Jenny1968]).
+The risk of considering a large number of covariates is that it may become difficult to obtain reliable estimates of the regression coefficients.
+Also one may run the risk of *multicollinearity* — the property of covariates being mutually strongly correlated (as indicated by @Jenny1968 already in [-@Jenny1968]).

-The advantage Eq.\@ref(eq:MRK2D) is that it is linear in the unknown coefficients, which makes their estimation relatively straightforward and also permits derivation of the uncertainty about the regression coefficients ($\beta$).
-However, in many practical cases the linear formulation may be too restrictive and that is why alternative structures to establish the relationship between the dependent and covariates have been extensively developed.
+The advantage of Eq.\@ref(eq:MRK2D) is that it is linear in the unknown coefficients, which makes their estimation relatively straightforward and also permits derivation of the uncertainty about the regression coefficients ($\beta$).
+However, in many practical cases, the linear formulation may be too restrictive and that is why alternative structures have been extensively developed to establish the relationship between the dependent and covariates.
 Examples of these so-called *‘statistical learning’* and/or *‘machine learning’* approaches are:

 -   *artificial neural networks* [@yegnanarayana2004artificial],